MisanthropicShayna/Password-Generator/README.md

 The binary comes bundled with the [AMOLED](https://github.com/GTRONICK/QSS/blob/master/AMOLED.qss) QSS theme.
 If you wish to replace the theme, place the new theme in the same folder as the binary, and make sure it's named `style.qss` as that's what the program looks for.
 If you don't want any theme, just remove the `style.qss` file that comes bundled, and the OS theme will be used instead.

 ![](screenshots/mainwindow.png?raw=true)

+_Note: I have a OS theme applied on top of the bundled QSS theme, so it may not look exactly identical, however 95% of the elements should look the same._